railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

    *Entering a new customer order line*

 First of all select the product that is to be sold to the customer.
-Open ERP shows some useful information in the list of products to help you during your sale:
+OpenERP shows some useful information in the list of products to help you during your sale:

 * :guilabel:`Real stock` : physically present in your warehouses.
 This value depends on the sale